-Beneficiaries are the people or organizations that you name in your WILL, who will get a share of your estate after your death.
+Beneficiaries are the people or organizations that you name in your Will, who will get a share of your estate after your death.

-Financial Tip: If you cannot afford to hire a lawyer to create a WILL, some bookstores and websites have standard forms or "Will kits" you can buy.
-If you decide to use one, it is important to keep in mind that they may not include all information required by law in New Brunswick to be considered a valid WILL.
-Whenever possible, hiring a lawyer is the best option to make sure the WILL is valid.
+Financial Tip: If you cannot afford to hire a lawyer to create a Will, some bookstores and websites have standard forms or "Will kits" you can buy.
+If you decide to use one, it is important to keep in mind that they may not include all information required by law in New Brunswick to be considered a valid Will.
+Whenever possible, hiring a lawyer is the best option to make sure the Will is valid.
+If you use a website or Will kit, you must follow their instructions exactly.

-For more information on WILLS, contact Public Legal Education and Information Service of New Brunswick (PLEIS): By phone: (506) 453-5369
+For more information on Wills, contact Public Legal Education and Information Service of New Brunswick (PLEIS): By phone: (506) 453-5369